SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 Q: How do I use subgraphs from a dependency?
 A: Like Pipelines, Subgraphs can be used by dependent projects via [configurable variables.](https://docs.prophecy.io/low-code-spark/pubsub/shareable-subgraphs/#configurable-subgraphs)

-Q: Do you have a DataQuality Package?
+Q: Does Prophecy provide a DataQuality Package?
 A: Not yet, but coming soon!

 Q: How would I take a Package built by another team and evolve it in a new direction?
 That is, how can two teams take a single project in two different directions?
-A: One excellent option here is to Clone the Project instead of use as a Package Dependency.
-For example, let’s say the MarketingAnalytics team loved the Framework Package and wanted it to become a holding place for all the Marketing Pipelines.
-The Platform team, however, wants to keep the Framework Project as general as possible.
+A: One excellent option here is to **Clone** the Project instead of use as a Package Dependency.
+For example, let’s say the MarketingAnalytics team loved the `Framework` Package and wanted it to become a holding place for all the Marketing Pipelines.
+The Platform team, however, wants to keep the `Framework` Project as general as possible.
 How can the two teams each take a version of the project in their own direction?

 ![18](img/18-ph.png)
 Just **(1)Clone** the `Framework` Project, and **(2)provide** a new name, team, Git account, and repository.